isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-pre-roll.md

 **[!UICONTROL Wmode]:** (Interactive pre-roll only) The window mode: *[!UICONTROL window]*, *[!UICONTROL transparent]*, or *[!UICONTROL opaque]*.

 **[!UICONTROL Video Format]:** (Interactive pre-roll only) The format of the ad player for potential inventory: *[!UICONTROL VPAID]* or *[!UICONTROL VPAID & VAST]*.
 Viewability is always measured for VPAID, but VPAID & VAST includes inventory that doesn’t allow viewability measurement.
-Keep this in mind if viewability metrics are important to your campaign.
+Consider this distinction if viewability metrics are important to your campaign.

 **[!UICONTROL Clock Number]**: (Interactive pre-roll only; used only in the United Kingdom; available only to users with permission) A unique identifier used to ensure that the right ad is broadcast.
 If this setting isn't applicable, leave it blank.